 Contaminated Grease: A failed CV Joint is normally noisy and if the grease is contaminated you should feel or see evidence of metal pieces and or grit in the grease.
 Often the grease will also have become milky or a lighter grey in colour from water contamination.

 Deteriorated grease: Deteriorated grease is free from any such grit, will be nice and dark in colour and may in some instances have become more viscous like honey or molasses.

 STRETCH CV Boots

 With STRETCH™ CV Boots you can replace CV Boots on the vehicle in minutes.
-STRETCH™ CV Boots are specifically made for use on the CVT-1000 air operated CV Boot installation tool, but can also be fitted using traditional CV Boot replacement methods.
+STRETCH™ CV Boots are specifically made for use on the DURAGUN Stretch CV Boot Tool, but can also be fitted using traditional CV Boot replacement methods.
 STRETCH™ CV Boots suit over 97% of passenger vehicles, 4×4’s, Trucks, SUV’s, ATV’s/Quad bikes and are guaranteed not to split on any CV Boot tool!

 All STRETCH™ CV Boots are supplied with CV Joint grease and a pair of high quality ear-type stainless steel clamps.
-STRETCH CV Boots are available as a single cv boot kit or in an economical trade pack of 10 cv boots for the professional workshop.
+STRETCH CV Boots are available as a single CV Boot kit or in an economical trade pack of 6 CV boots for the professional workshop.
 CV Boot replacement has never been so easy or cost effective.